codetasks/getting_cleaning_project/CodeBook.md

-To extract, clean and process datat the following are performed to achieve the goal of the project:
+**To extract, clean and process datat the following are performed to achieve the goal of the project:**

-Both train and test datasets are read corresponding to X,y and subject X, y and subject data are merged corresponding to train and test datasets Feature descriotions are read in.
+-Both train and test datasets are read corresponding to X,y and subject

+-X, y and subject data are merged corresponding to train and test datasets

+-Feature descriotions are read in.

-Descriptive names are set for the columns in the merged data of X, y and subject Mean and standard deviation mesurements are selected for the features included.
+-Descriptive names are set for the columns in the merged data of X, y and subject

+-Mean and standard deviation mesurements are selected for the features included.

-The activity descriptions are read
+-The activity descriptions are read

-Activity dataset is joined with descriptive labels Measurements dataset and  activity labels are joined The variable names are carefully modified to meet the "tidy data"criteria The first output data is written into a csv file cleandata.csv and cleandata.txt means are calculated based on the activity and subject pair The variable names are carefully modified to meet the "tidy data"criteria The second output data is written into a csv file cleandata_avgs.csv and cleandata_avgs.txt
+-Activity dataset is joined with descriptive labels

+-Measurements dataset and  activity labels are joined

+-The variable names are carefully modified to meet the "tidy data"criteria

+-The first output data is written into a csv file cleandata.csv and cleandata.txt

+-Means are calculated based on the activity and subject pair

+-The variable names are carefully modified to meet the "tidy data"criteria

+-The second output data is written into a csv file cleandata_avgs.csv and cleandata_avgs.txt

 **Reference:**